 - 51. Are the reporting requirements for CRII awards the same as for other NSF awards? - 52.
 What types of supplemental funds are available for CRII awards?
-OR - 53.
+OR Can CRII awards receive Research Experiences for Undergraduates (REU) supplements? - 53.
 What happens to my CRII award if I leave my academic appointment?